thewtex/cv/mccormick_cv.rst

 Publications and Manuscripts
 ============================

+Liu, X., Niethammer, M., Kwitt, R., McCormick M. and Aylward S., “Low-Rank to the
+Rescue: Atlas-based Analyses in the Presence of Pathologies,” in Proceedings of the International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI '14) 17 (3):97-104.
+2014.
+PMID: 25320787.

+McCormick, M., Liu, X., Jomier, J., Marion, C. Ibanez, L. ITK: Enabling Reproducible Research and Open Science.
+Front.
+Neuroinform.
+8:13.
+2014. doi:
+10.3389/fninf.2014.00013

 McCormick, M, and Varghese, T.  An Approach to Unbiased Subsample Interpolation for Motion Tracking.
 Ultrasonic Imaging.
 35(2):76-89.
 2013.